JOBS DONE

 (41) Elaborate position papers on economic policy, and evaluation of several projects and studies for ANEXHON, CCIC, COHEP, Government of Honduras and the USAID.

-(42) Advise the Government of Honduras (GOH) on the preparation of a negotiation position for a new system of access levels of textile and apparel products into the US market.
+(42) Advise the Government of Honduras (GOH) on the preparation of negotiation positions for the 807 system of access levels of textile and apparel products into the US market.

-(43) Lead the preparation of the Export Promotion Law and the Temporary Import Law, and the designing of mechanisms for the efficient implementation of these two laws.
+(43) Lead the preparation of (1) the Export Promotion Law and (2) the Temporary Import Law, and design implementation mechanisms for both laws.

 (44) Participate in designing a scheme for channeling two financial funds in US dollars and local currency, for export promotion under an USAID's program; and analyze the problem of pre-investment financing in Honduras.

-(45) Advise both private sector and GOH on US regulations on 807 operations.
+(45) Advise both private sector and GOH on US regulations of 807 operations.

-(46) Advise the GOH and participate in lobbying missions to Washington, D.C. to oppose establishment of 807 quotas by the US Trade Representative (USTR).
-Honduras was not established quotas.
+(46) Advise the GOH and integrate lobbying and negotiation missions in Washington, D.C., opposing establishment of 807 quotas by the US Trade Representative (USTR).
+The USTR desisted on establishing quotas to Honduras -which facilitated the growth of the Honduran maquila industry.

 (47) Evaluate the project for the development of export industrial parks in Honduras and collaborate in the preparation of the corresponding law and in the promotion of the project.
 This project was basis for the development of the maquila industry in Honduras, which resulted in the simultaneous operation of about 200 new apparel plants in Honduras.

-(48) Provide individual counsel to representatives of US companies considering establishing operations in Honduras.
+(48) Provide individual counsel to US companies that established operations in Honduras.

-(49) Participate in the organization of the country’s counterpart activities in a Korean prospective investment mission to Honduras –participating basically in the selling of the attractiveness for foreign investment in Honduras.
-This forum leaded to the establishment of several dozens Korean companies in Honduras.
+(49) Participate in providing the country’s counterpart in a Korean prospective investment mission to Honduras –organizing the discussion of the attractiveness for foreign investment in Honduras from the management view.
+This forum leaded to the establishment of several dozen Korean companies in Honduras.

-(51) Design a quantitative procedure for the screening and classification of clients and potential clients of a US-financed private sector institution.
+(51) Design a quantitative procedure for the screening of potential clients of a US-financed private sector institution.

 (52) Analyze the monetary and foreign currency exchange systems.
 Policy changes by the GOH allowed the growth of the maquila industry.